 - There were 4,291 adults and 1,389 children who were screened at the Coordinated Intake Center in 2017.

-Every Friday, students meet in the Green Road Annex at 3 p.m. to prepare food for the evening.
-We cook a meal for around 80 people which will be distributed throughout the course of the night.
-After the preparation of the food, we have a reflection at the Rodman Chapel at 5 p.m., to prepare our minds and souls for the night.
-If students are unable to help cook, they are invited to join the Labre Project at 5 p.m. to begin their evening.
-We return to campus around 11 p.m. and have a remembrance of those we met that night.
+Every Friday, students meet at 4:30pm to gather food provided by Parkhurst, JCU's dining provider, and it is distributed throughout the course of the evening.
+After the preparation of the food, we have a reflection at the Rodman Chapel at 5:00pm, to prepare our minds and souls for the night.
+We return to campus around 11:00pm and have a remembrance of those we met that night.

 Click here to see our Labre photos!